Animal welfare and rights in China: Animal activism in China

 Ideas of animal welfare and animal rights were further introduced to mainland China in the early 1990s.

 China's animal-protection movement is growing, particularly among young people, especially those in urban areas and on the Internet.
 International NGOs played some role in igniting China's animal movement, but local groups are increasingly taking over.

 China is estimated to be home to 168 million pet dogs.

 Chinese activists prevented introduction of a bullfighting project in 2010 and rodeos in 2011.
 Activists have pre-empted a foie gras factory, ended live feeding in zoos, and rescued thousands of dogs and cats from being killed for meat.
 According to The Economist, vegetarian restaurants are increasing, though partly because of fashion rather than ethics.

 A 2011 survey of about 6000 Chinese found that while about 2/3 of respondents had never previously heard of "animal welfare", 65.8% expressed at least partial support of animal-welfare laws (while 81.6% found them necessary in another question), and more than half said they were fully or partially willing to pay more for humane animal products.
 Two surveys back in 2002 and 2003 of Chinese college students also found that respectively 95% and 93.7% of them philosophically supported animal protection work, although only 48.2 and 51% of them were planning to actively participate.

 Xu Jingquan, secretary-general at the Beauty and Cosmetics Chamber of the All-China Federation of Industry and Commerce, reportedly said in 2013 that Chinese consumers thought less than others on issues such as animal testing for cosmetics.
 However, Mark Jones of the Born Free Foundation noted in the same year that Chinese tourists were among the most enthusiastic customers of cruelty-free products from Lush, amidst increasing widespread concern from online Chinese in the country on such issues.

 Tsinghua University professor Zhao Nanyuan argues that animal rights represents a form of Western imperialism ("foreign trash") that is "anti-humanity".
-He argues that animals are not sentient and therefore don't have rights.
+He argues that animals are not sentient and therefore do not have rights.
 He encourages China to learn from the example of South Koreans who refused Western protests of its dog-meat traditions.

 Critics have pointed out that while non-human animals are not as advanced in their needs and desires as humans, they do share some basic needs, such as food, water, shelter and companionship.

-Some claim that it is contradictory for the U.S. to condemn China's mistreatment of animals while engaging in its own forms of animal cruelty.
-Chinese animal-welfare groups censured an American-style rodeo, as well as Jackie Chan's support for it.
-One Chinese commenter said of Chan: "You made a video about the protection of bears, and now you're promoting the mistreatment of cattle, it's a massive contradiction.
-Brother Chan, you've hurt me deeply."